gristlabs/grist-help/help/exports.md

 ## Backing up an entire document

+Grist makes regular backups of documents automatically, as described in [Automatic Backups](automatic-backups.md).
+You can also make manual backups by [saving copies](copying-docs.md#copying-for-backup-purposes) of documents in your Grist account.

-Grist documents can also be downloaded in their entirety as an SQLite database file with a `.grist` extension.
+In addition, Grist documents can be downloaded in their entirety as an SQLite database file with a `.grist` extension.
 SQLite is a popular database format.
 The downloaded file will contain all your tabular data, any attached files within those tables, metadata about your tables, pages, and